I remember the first time I tried to build a website. I stared at the screen for hours, wondering whether I could select Bluehost or Hostinger?

 Discounts & Offers

-When you’re just starting out, every rupee or dollar counts.
-Thankfully, both Bluehost and Hostinger offer discounts for new users.
+When you’re just starting out, every rupee or dollar counts, thankfully, both Bluehost and Hostinger offer discounts for new users.

 But the way they present these offers is a little different.
 Let’s break it down.